-Samples were transferred directly after collection to the laboratories in sterile sealed bags and then analyzed for Salmonella spp., TFCC and IPN eggs following the Manual of Food Quality Control, 1992 and the World Health Organization WHO Technical Report No.778, 1989.
+Samples were transferred directly after collection to the laboratories in sterile sealed bags and then analyzed for salmonella spp., TFCC and Intestinal Pathogenic Nematodes eggs IPN following the World Health Organization WHO Technical Report No.778, 1989 and Manual of Food Quality Control, 1992.
 On the other hand, samples for chemical analysis were collected in clean paper bags and transferred directly to the labs, where they were dried at (65°C) to stop enzymatic reaction, then samples were grinded using laboratory mill with (0.5 mm) sieve size to obtain suitable and homogeneous samples for laboratory analysis.
 Samples were then kept in sealed jars and analyzed for total nitrogen, total phosphorus, potassium and trace metals.
-Plant chemical analyses were carried out following: The Soil and Plant Analysis, Laboratory Manual, Second Edition, John Ryan and others, ICARDA, 2001.
+Plant chemical analyses were carried out following (Soil and Plant Analysis, Laboratory Manual, Second Edition, John Ryan and others, ICARDA, 2001).
 More details on the analysis methods of plant are shown in Annex (2).

 Soil was sampled prior to bio-solids application to get baseline data, as mentioned earlier, and after harvesting.
 Samples were collected randomly from different plots at a depth (0 - 15cm).
 Augers and shovels were used to collect samples from the field.
-Samples were kept in clean sterile labeled plastic bags, then transferred directly to the laboratories for analyses.
-Samples were analyzed for microbiological testing: Salmonella spp., TFCC and IPN eggs (using Methods of Soil Analysis, 1994) without any pretreatment.
+Samples were kept in clean sterile labeled plastic bags, then transferred directly to the laboratories for analysis.
+Samples were analyzed for microbiological testing: salmonella spp., TFCC and Intestinal Pathogenic Nematodes eggs IPN (using Method of Soil Analysis,1994) without any pretreatment.
 For chemical analysis, samples were air-dried then sieved at (2 mm) sieve size.
 The following soil chemical tests were preformed: soil pH, Electrical Conductivity (EC), organic matter (OM), total nitrogen (T-N), nitrate (NO3), total phosphorus, pottasium, borone and heavy metals.